gift-surg/puma/README.md

 Clone this repository and run `pip install .` from within your local copy.

-### Getting started
+### Getting Started

-Source code demonstrating a data producer-processor-consumer pipeline as illustrated above is available as a [quick-start example][prod-proc-cons].
+For example source code demonstrating a data producer-processor-consumer pipeline as illustrated above, please see this [simple demo application][example-code].

-For more detailed documentation as well as an in-depth discussion, please see the README files within each package.
+For more detailed documentation as well as an in-depth discussion, please see the README file within each PUMA package.

-[prod-proc-cons]: ./demos/producer_consumer_pipeline/main.py
+[example-code]: ./demos/producer_consumer_pipeline/main.py

 ### Acknowledgements